gdquest-demos/godot-demos-2022/save-game/README.md

 You can prevent those issues with the following techniques:

-- You can store all saved resources in a folder and never move or rename them.
+- You can store all resource scripts in a folder and never move or rename them.
 That's how we do it typically.

 - Instead of nesting resources, you can use dictionaries and arrays to save data, reducing the number of referenced resource scripts.
 But you'll lose some auto-completion and error reporting.
 See this project's `Inventory` resource for an example.